bbc/rd-taster-pilot-documentation/docs/overview/hosting-and-presenting.md

 ## Standalone pilot

-A standalone pilot is presented within the pilot info page, by loading the pilot in an `<iframe>`
+A standalone pilot is presented in its own page - the "Try it" button opens this new page in a new tab in the user's browser.

 ![Integrated overview](./standalone-flow.png?raw=true)

-More information for preparing a standalone pilot is given [here](#../integration/new-window.md)
+There are additional integration steps required to prepare a standalone pilot, as detailed [here](#../integration/new-window.md)